 Many public and global health problems persist because of barriers to accessing proper healthcare.
-There are many different kinds of barriers, including geographic, technological, biological, socio-cultural and economic factors.
+There are many different kinds of barriers, including geographic, technological, biological, socio-cultural, and economic factors.
 A major goal of our work is to circumvent these barriers.

-Our work is collaborative in nature and we work with NGOs (non-governmental organizations, including humanitarian organizations and community based organizations), GOs (governmental organizations) and Universities in endemic nations and regions in order to ensure that our analyses have translational implications – or better yet, so that our work can directly inform public health interventions.
+Our work is collaborative in nature and we work with NGOs (non-governmental organizations, including humanitarian organizations and community based organizations), GOs (governmental organizations) and Universities in endemic nations and regions in order to ensure that our analyses have translational implications – or better yet, so that our work can directly inform scalable public health interventions.